Meristematic Tissues

 Meristematic tissues can contribute to plant defense by rapidly producing new cells to replace damaged tissues or by initiating the formation of defensive structures.
 For example, cork cambium can produce extra layers of cork cells in response to injury, providing enhanced protection against pathogens.

-40. How do meristematic tissues contribute to plant plasticity?
+Q: How do meristematic tissues respond to nutrient availability?

 The shoot apical meristem plays a crucial role in determining phyllotaxis, the arrangement of leaves on a stem.
 The precise positioning of leaf primordia by the shoot apical meristem, influenced by auxin gradients and other molecular signals, establishes the characteristic leaf arrangement patterns observed in different plant species.